ybb6/laser/README.md

 ### Data Format

-Training data should follow LLaVA format with LASER tokens:
+Training data should follow the LLaVA-style JSON format, extended with Laser-specific tokens:

 ```json
 [